On National Forests, Logging Projects Advance With Less Public Input - Flathead Beacon

 Before pursuing a project or plan that could harm the environment — like through logging, cattle grazing or mining — federal agencies are required to ask the public for input.

-Under the Trump administration, federal agencies have steadily limited or curtailed public input, which is required under the National Environmental Policy Act, known as NEPA.
+Under the Trump administration, federal agencies have steadily limited or curtailed public input, which is required under NEPA.

 On June 30, for example, the USDA released an interim final rule changing NEPA implementation procedures for all of its agencies, including the Forest Service.
 These regulations come in response to the administration’s rescission of the Council of Environmental Quality’s (CEQ) NEPA regulations earlier this year triggered by a Jan.
 10 executive order from Trump, called “Unleashing American Energy.”
 The order instructed each agency to craft its own NEPA regulations during the development of the rule.
 Then, on July 3, the USDA removed seven agency-specific regulations implementing NEPA, including those for the U.S. Forest Service, and replaced them with new department-wide NEPA regulations.